rigdev/docs/docs/storage/manage-objects.md

 ### Listing objects

 Listing objects can be done using the `ListObjects` endpoint.
 This endpoint takes a bucketname, a token, a prefix, a start path, an endpath, a recursive flag, and a limit.
 Given a prefix, the endpoint only returns objects that are lexicographically greater than the prefix.
-The start and end path can be used to specify a range of objects to return.
+The start and end paths can be used to specify a range of objects to return.
 The recursive flag is used to specify whether to return objects in subdirectories or not.
 The limit is used to specify the maximum number of objects to return.
 The token implements pagination, in case a limit is specified.
 The CLI does not support all these options but only takes a prefix and the recursive flag.

 <Tabs>
 <TabItem value="go" label="Golang SDK">